 It’s no secret that social media is still evolving.
 Over 200 million brands use Instagram and as new channels, features, and trends emerge it can be easy for social marketers to get caught up in short-term tactics and lose sight of long-term goals.
 To stay focused and carve out a clear path for the future, it’s crucial to recognize the most important metrics across every channel—and Instagram is a great place to start.

 Dash Hudson’s annual industry benchmark reports are the perfect foundation for brands to understand where they stack up on Instagram against the competition in their unique markets—but, what about where they stand overall?
 This year, we took it a step further and calculated KPI averages for the top brands on Instagram to discover what true success really looks like for both established and emerging accounts.

 Engagement has long been considered a tricky metric to benchmark.
 It’s generally understood that the more followers a business profile has, the lower the engagement rate tends to be.
-In Dash Hudson’s review, we found 1/5th of the accounts in this category had more than 1M followers, and two of those brands were in the top 10 with average engagement rates over 4%.
+In Dash Hudson’s review, we found that 1/5th of the accounts in this category had more than 1M followers, and two of those brands were in the top 10 with average engagement rates over 4%.
 This means it’s absolutely possible for marketers at every level to craft a content strategy that moves audiences to take action.

 So, what do brands like Santa Monica Proper Hotel, I Dew Care, and Koenigsegg have in common on Instagram?
 Consistency.
 In this case there isn’t one particular type of imagery or caption that resonates across brands, but the consistent delivery of the subjects and aesthetics their respective audiences crave.
 It suggests that brands don’t need to turn outward for inspiration, but look inward to their communities and leverage data to drive home results.